-When I was a grad student, my professor of marketing research was explaining how to interpret data.
+I remember a professor of marketing research who explained how to interpret data.
 He said, “statistically speaking, any difference is significant.
 However, managerially speaking, only certain differences are significant”.

 In other words, an analysis of statistical results is necessary before drawing conclusions.
 What I am writing about in this article is a very similar idea.

 A quality decision is taken by the QC inspector (whether in an independent agency, or in the buyer’s staff).
 It is based on passed/failed conformity assessments, that are themselves based on a QC checklist.